-Loyola’s Polish studies minor is an interdisciplinary program that includes a comprehensive range of courses designed to provide students with an enriched and valuable learning experience.
+Loyola’s Polish Studies Minor is an interdisciplinary program that includes a comprehensive range of courses designed to provide students with an enriched and valuable learning experience.
 This minor appeals to the growing number of Loyola students who come from Polish and Eastern/Central European backgrounds, and those interested in studying this particular culture.
-The curriculum consists of courses in Polish language and literature, with additional course offerings in related history, political science, economics, sociology, philosophy, theology and international studies.
+The curriculum consists of courses in Polish language and literature, with additional course offerings in related history, political science, economics, sociology, philosophy, theology and global and international studies.

-Students with a minor in Polish studies must complete a total of six courses (18 credit hours).
-Required courses include five electives and a capstone course, Polish Studies (POST) 395.
+Students with a Minor in Polish Studies must complete a total of six courses (18 credit hours).
+Required courses include five electives and a capstone course, POST 395.
 No more than four courses may be taken in the same department.
 Students should focus their studies on areas that best complement their major: languages and literatures, history and political science, or philosophy and theology.
 Only three courses from the minor may be applied toward another major or minor.

 A minimum of two courses (six credit hours) must be in the study of the Polish language.
 These courses may be at any level and can include: Polish (POLS) 101 - 102 (beginners), 103 - 104 (intermediate), or 250 - 251 (advanced).
 Students must be assessed by a Polish specialist in the Department of Modern Languages and Literatures in order to guarantee placement in the appropriate course level.